Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Additional Results

 \subsection{Format Compliance Analysis}

-Expanding on the format compliance summary in \S\ref{sec:training_dynamics}, Table~\ref{tab:format_accuracy} presents a comprehensive analysis across all CRAFT variants, model scales, and individual datasets.
+Expanding on the format compliance summary in \S\ref{sec:training_dynamics}, Table~\ref{tab:format_accuracy} presents measured compliance on 2,000 randomly sampled examples from each dataset for every CRAFT variant and model scale.

-\textbf{GRPO substantially improves format compliance across all scales.} Base models struggle with structured output, particularly at smaller scales: 0.5B and 1.5B base models achieve near-zero format accuracy on complex templates, while even 3B models only reach 6.4\%--50.3\% on average.
-GRPO training yields massive improvements: 0.5B models gain +92.5\% to +99.7\% on CRAFT$_{\text{v1}}$--CRAFT$_{\text{v4}}$ templates, 1.5B models improve by +60.4\% to +99.5\%, and 3B models see +31.9\% to +95.1\% increases.
-Even 7B base models benefit from GRPO with +0.5\% to +8.0\% gains, reaching near-perfect compliance (97.2\%--100\%).
-This demonstrates that $R_{\mathrm{fmt}}$ successfully teaches models to follow structured output requirements across all capacity levels.
+\textbf{GRPO substantially improves format compliance across most settings.} Base models struggle with structured output, particularly at smaller scales: 0.5B and 1.5B base models achieve near-zero format accuracy on complex templates, while 3B Base averages range from 6.43\% to 50.28\% on CRAFT$_{\text{v1}}$--CRAFT$_{\text{v4}}$.
+For 0.5B, the GRPO changes on these four templates are +24.97, +94.65, $-$0.03, and +98.47 percentage points; the v3 exception remains at 0.00\%.
+The corresponding improvement ranges are 85.42--96.08 points for 1.5B, 9.17--83.27 points for 3B, and 0.42--36.90 points for 7B.
+The 7B GRPO models reach 98.50\%--99.62\% compliance across CRAFT$_{\text{v1}}$--CRAFT$_{\text{v4}}$.